lsudigitalart/lsudigitalart.github.io/2210/index.md

 1. `git clone <repository url>` The URL here should be for the repo GitHub made for you in the first step.
 1. `ls` to get the names of the files in this folder
 1. `cd /to/the/name/of/your/repo` You can see what your repo is called from the output of the previous command.
-1. `code .` Now you're ready to work on your code!
-You can use this command to open up VS Code or use `File > Open` in a text editor of your choosing.
-1. 1.
-Proceed to the next section for setting up your p5.js project.
+1. Now you're ready to set up your p5.js project!
+Proceed to the next section for instructions.

 ### Set up a p5.js project (in Terminal)
 1. Open the repo **folder** in your text editor with `File > Open` or by using something like `code .` in terminal if you're using VS Code and have command line capabilities installed.